gsagostini/MIGRATE/README.md

 # MIGRATE

 Code under construction---will be released soon.
+Feel free to email gsagostini@infosci.cornell.edu with any questions.